Skip to content

 RainbowKit is a React library that adds wallet connection capabilities to a dApp.
 It supports numerous wallets and enables features such as switching connection chains, ENS address resolution, and balance display out-of-the-box.
 RainbowKit offers customization options for all EVM-compatible chains, making it possible to easily connect mobile wallets to your Moonbeam dApps.

-RainbowKit bundles together mulitple tools to simplify adding wallet connection to your dApp:
+RainbowKit bundles together multiple tools to simplify adding wallet connection to your dApp:

 • Wagmi - a React Hooks library for interacting with Ethereum accounts, wallets, contracts, transactions, signing, ENS, and more